Approaches to the Navier-Stokes Problem

 - Pass to limit: The nonlinear term converges by strong $L^2_{\text{loc}}$ convergence of $u_\varepsilon$.

-The resulting weak solution satisfies the energy inequality (not equality — energy may be lost at irregular times).
-The gap between the energy class $L^\infty_t L^2_x \cap L^2_t \dot{H}^1_x$ and smoothness is precisely the regularity problem.
+The resulting weak solution satisfies the energy inequality, not equality.
+Energy can be lost at irregular times.
+And that's the whole problem: the gap between the energy class $L^\infty_t L^2_x \cap L^2_t \dot{H}^1_x$ and actual smoothness is precisely what we can't close.

 CKN partial regularity

 The Caffarelli-Kohn-Nirenberg approach (1982) doesn't try to prove full smoothness.
-Instead, it asks: how bad can the singularities be?
+It asks something else entirely: how bad can the singularities actually be?

-The answer: remarkably tame.
-Their $\varepsilon$-regularity theorem says that if the fluid's energy is sufficiently small in a small space-time region, then the solution is smooth there.
-Since the total energy is finite, there simply aren't enough "budget" for many singular points.
+Barely bad at all.
+Their $\varepsilon$-regularity theorem says that if certain scale-invariant local quantities are small enough in a small space-time region, the solution is automatically smooth there.
+And since total energy is finite, there simply isn't enough "budget" for many singular points to coexist.

 Paper links: Caffarelli-Kohn-Nirenberg, Partial regularity of suitable weak solutions of the Navier-Stokes equations (1982); Albritton-Barker-Prange, Epsilon regularity for the Navier-Stokes equations via weak-strong uniqueness.